FaizanImran-blip/Clock-app/README.md

-# 🕒 2D TERMINAL DIGITAL Cloc | Dart CLI Project
+# 🕒 2D TERMINAL DIGITAL Clockk | Dart CLI Project

-A beautifully animated **2D digital Cloc** built with Dart, rendered right inside your terminal.
+A beautifully animated **2D digital Clockk** built with Dart, rendered right inside your terminal.
 Displays hours, minutes, and seconds in a clean boxy layout, updated **every second** with a smooth refresh.

 ## 🚀 Features